 Gordon Laurie is a Specialist in Special Care Dentistry.
 He has a long history of working in the Community Dental Service, initially working with children and later in the then-new Special Dental Care Team.
 Before his retirement in 2017, he was Assistant Clinical Director Dentistry at NHS Highland (click here for a more complete bio).
-Gordon has been with Dental Fear Central from its very inception, and could be described as DFC’s co-founder.
+Gordon has been with Dental Fear Central right from the start.
 Our DFC volunteer Nikoleta Gehrmann travelled all the way to picturesque Onich (in the Scottish Highlands) to interview him!

 This is an abridged version – you can read the full PDF version with lots more info here.